aerospike/aerolab/docs/deploy_clients/vector.md

 ### Other options

-The following vector-specific command-line parameters apply to your proximus cluster:
+The following vector-specific command-line parameters apply to your AVS cluster:
 ```
 -C, --cluster-name=        aerospike cluster name to seed from (default: mydc)
     --seed=                specify an aerospike cluster seed IP:PORT instead of providing a ClusterName; if this parameter is provided, ClusterName is ignored